Broadway Ticket Refunds and Show Cancellations - Guide To Getting Broadway Tickets Refunded

 Ticket Refunds From Other Ticket Sources

 We know that many people buy their Broadway tickets from other sources, so you should contact those sources directly for advice.
 This would include ticket brokers, employee benefit programs, ticket counters, TDF and many other sources.
-Unfortunately, many of these sources are not operating at a full staff complement so the quality of the response.
+Unfortunately, many of these sources are not operating at a full staff complement so the quality of the response may not be at full strength.

-This are the policies for Broadway ticket refunds when there is no Coronavirus COVID-19 threat and we are back to some case of Broadway business normality.
+Below are the policies for Broadway ticket refunds when there is no Coronavirus COVID-19 threat and we are back to some version of Broadway business normality.

 People Often Believe The Official Show Policies That They Cannot Get a Broadway Ticket Refund,